 Buffy’s Breeze Comforter Turns Down the Heat When You Sleep

 How’s the heat wave treating you?
 Me, not so great.
-I run hot-natured anyway, so this summer’s extra-warm temperatures have me hanging out indoors more than I’d like.
-Worse, it’s affecting my sleep — I like a cushy, comfy bed, but my go-to down-alternative comforter from cooler seasons is simply too hot to handle right now.
+I run hot-natured anyway, so the extra-warm temperatures have me hanging out indoors more than I’d like.
+Worse, it’s affecting my sleep — I like a cushy, comfy bed, but my go-to down-alternative comforter for cooler seasons is simply too hot to handle right now.
 So I looked into summer-weight comforters and landed on the 100-percent eucalyptus Breeze Comforter by direct-to-consumer brand Buffy.
-It claims softness, coolness and sustainability, so I had to try.
+It claims softness, coolness and sustainability, so I had to try it.
 Here’s what I thought.

 First, let me say that I'm very impressed with Buffy’s commitment to sustainability, immediately evident in their shipping practices.
 My comforter arrived in a box that looked way too small to contain a King-sized comforter — but the Breeze Comforter was, in fact, vacuumed-sealed inside completely recyclable packaging.
 In addition to Buffy’s smart shipping practices, they also use recycled materials in some of their comforter filling, diverting waste from landfills; make their signature fabric from eucalyptus, which is grown using far less water than it takes to grow cotton; offset CO2 emissions from shipping; donate returned items; and are working towards having a closed-loop supply chain by 2030.
 That’s all a big win in my book.